coveo/source.coveo.com/_posts/2021-02-23-coveo-headless-plus-svelte.md

 In Svelte, a `writable` store is a value that can be listened to.
 You can subscribe to the store by using the (very convenient) `$` syntax, such as `$searchBoxState.results`.
 Each time the state changes, anything that uses `$searchBoxState` will be re-rendered accordingly.

-Now, it would not be very useful to have only a Search box without seeing the results, so let's do the same with a Result List:
+Now, it would not be very useful to have only a search box without seeing the results, so let's do the same with a result list:

 ```js
 // components/ResultList.js